Master these 10 basic bartending techniques and you’ll be well-equipped to mix up almost any cocktail you fancy.

-Where shaking works best for fruity, mixer-driven cocktails, a short, spirit-led number is typically best stirred.
+Shaking works best for fruity, mixer-driven cocktails, while a short, spirit-led number is typically best stirred.
 This gentler method of mixing won’t break off any ice shards, and makes for a more velvety texture.
-Whether you stir in a mixing glass, shaker, or other vessel, use a long-handled bar spoon, lots of ice, and stir for 20-30 seconds to properly chill and dilute.
+Whether you stir in a mixing glass, shaker or other vessel, use a long-handled bar spoon and lots of ice, and stir for 20-30 seconds to properly chill and dilute.

 Come brunch o’clock, throwing is a basic bartending technique that’s good to have in your arsenal.
 It’s most frequently employed with Red Snappers and Bloody Marys – which shouldn’t be overly agitated – and involves gently pouring the ingredients between two shakers.
-Fill one with ice and seal with a hawthorn strainer; fill the other with the ingredients and pour between the two.
-This video demonstration shows just how impressive the technique looks in action.
+Fill one with ice and seal with a hawthorn strainer, then fill the other with the ingredients and pour the liquid between the two.

 This technique may sound eyebrow-raising, but it’s a) tamer than its name suggests, and b) couldn’t be easier.
 Simply take a basil or mint leaf (or other delicate bit of greenery), place it on your palm, and spank it with your other hand.
 This expresses the oils in the leaf without destroying it, making for a prettier and more fragrant garnish.

-When you’re making flips, Ramos Gin Fizzes, or any drink that uses eggs or cream, dry shaking is a key to ensuring the end result is properly emulsified and aerated.
-First, add your ingredients to a shaker and shake for 20 or so seconds; then, open it up, fill with cold ice, seal, and shake again.
+When you’re making any drink that uses eggs or cream, dry shaking is a key to ensuring the end result is properly emulsified and aerated.
+First, add your ingredients to a shaker and shake for 20 or so seconds.
+Then open it up, fill with cold ice, seal and shake again.

 Recipe: Whip up a decadent and dessert-like Clover Club using the dry shaking technique.